Free Image Upscaler

 How many images can I upscale per day?

 Free users can upscale 3 images per day without an account.
-Creating a free PixelPanda account gives you 100 credits (1 credit per upscale).
+Creating a PixelPanda account gives you 200 credits for $5 -- no subscription required (1 credit per upscale).
 Paid plans range from 500 to 5,000 monthly credits and include additional features like batch processing, background removal, text removal, AI image editing, and API access for automated workflows.

 Is my uploaded image stored or shared?